geoadmin/mf-swissguesser/README.md

 `$ python build-ga.py build`
 2. Copy the `build` folder to `storymap5/app/src`.

+## d) Preparing images

+Photo JPEGs are copied manually to the `/app/data/photos/` folder and not included in the source code repository.
+Their filenames will correspond to the images defined in `base.json`, e.g. `14093_0799_A1.jpg`.

+Please see [app/data/photos/README.md](app/data/photos/README.md) for a file listing and information on how to obtain the original photos, which are available under a Creative Commons license.

-## Preparing data
+## e) Preparing data

 The metadata for this project is provided in the form of a spreadsheet.
 Export this file to CSV then use the converter tool:

 `storymap5$ node util/convertCSV.js`

-Due to licensing restrictions, the photo archive JPEGs must be copied manually to the `/app/data/photos/` folder.
-Their filenames will correspond to the images defined in `base.json`, e.g. `14093_0799_A1.jpg`.
+The converter will tell you about any missing images.

-## Preparing translations
+## f) Preparing translations

 With a similar process, translations for this app are in a spreadsheet.
 Export to CSV and save the resulting file under `/app/data/i18n/translation.csv'.
 Then run:

 `storymap5$ node util/translationCSV.js`

-## Compiling resources
+## g) Compile resources

 To a local server watching for changes, and open a browser: